Personal Branding: 7 steps to create yours + definition

 • Provide proof of your skills.

-If you are a community manager, you must have a perfect command of social networks.
+If you are a community manager, you must have a perfect command of social media networks.
 The codes and techniques to develop a community should have no secret for you.
 This is what a company will ask you if they want to hire you.

 Plus, it keeps you on top of best practices and new trends to follow.
 This way, you continue to develop your skills over time.

-The benefits of working on your personal branding as a salesperson
+The benefits as a salesperson

-• Expand your network.
+• Expand your life and work network.

 • Improve your online visibility.